ashki23/Linux-notes/mac-terminal.md

 sudo ln -s /Applications/Emacs.app/Contents/MacOS/Emacs /usr/local/bin/emacs
 ```

-Another option (better!) is creating a virtual Conda env for Emacs.

 To set `emacs -nw` as default add the following line to the `.zshrc` (or `.bash_profile`):

 ```bash